Property Guides · Last updated 3 June 2026

 Centro

 The most sought-after zone for Gibraltar workers and foreign buyers.
 Walking distance to La Verja.
-Good range of property types.
-Prices have moved up noticeably since 2023 but remain below Costa del Sol comparables.
-Best for: daily commuters, rental investors targeting Gibraltar workers.
+Good range of property types across several price points.
+Prices have moved up noticeably but remain below Costa del Sol comparables.
+Best for: daily commuters and rental investors targeting Gibraltar workers.

 La Atunara

-Properties near La Linea's main beach command a premium for the sea views and lifestyle.
-Higher demand from lifestyle buyers, slightly less from commuter buyers.
-Best for: remote workers, retirees, lifestyle purchasers who also want Gibraltar access.
+Properties near La Linea's 800-metre Playa de Poniente beach carry a premium for sea views and lifestyle.
+Demand here skews towards lifestyle buyers rather than commuters.
+Best for: remote workers, retirees, and buyers who want Gibraltar proximity alongside beach access.

 Rental Yields: What Investors Are Looking At